 What is Cocaine?

 Cocaine is a highly addictive stimulant derived from the coca plant and is the second most frequently used illegal drug in the world today.
 Primarily developed for medicinal purposes and found in many medications, cocaine became well-known for its numbing abilities.
-In the late 1800’s, cocaine was also a main ingredient for Coca-Cola.
+In the late 1800s, cocaine was also the main ingredient for Coca-Cola.
 Eventually, cocaine’s addictive qualities became apparent to the medical profession and pharmaceutical companies.
 The United States government made cocaine illegal in 1922 after thousands of deaths were reported.
 It became popular again in the 1970s and ’80s for the quick high people received after taking the drug.
 A popular form of cocaine is crack which is smoked.
 By removing the hydrochloride, cocaine turns from a powder form into a harder “rock” form.
 Cocaine can also be put into a syringe and injected.
 In any form, cocaine is a deadly drug that kills tens of thousands of Americans every year.
-At Clearbrook Treatment Centers, we are helping to save lives by successfully treating cocaine addiction.
+At our Northeast addictions treatment centers, we are helping to save lives by successfully treating cocaine addiction.

 Signs and Symptoms of Cocaine Use

 If you are suspicious that your loved one may be abusing cocaine, here are some signs and symptoms of cocaine abuse that you should be aware of.